What to Know

 - Visit to Chengdu’s Giant Panda Breeding Research Base

-- Walk on a the Mutianyu section of the Great Wall and cable car ride
+- Walk on a remote section of the Great Wall

 - Chinese visa support

 - Airport departure taxes

 - Laundry - may be available at locations where we stay two or more nights

 - Optional tours or activities during free time

 - Tips - this is something to consider, and it might be worthwhile speaking to your group about making a group contribution at the end of the trip

 China is a safe country to travel in and very few travellers will experience any safety concerns.
 Serious crime against foreigners is relatively rare, but incidents do occur.
 Foreigners can be targeted for passports, laptops, mobile phones, purses and handbags.
 Major tourist sites and areas frequented by foreigners attract thieves and pickpockets.
 Take extra care at major tourist sites, street markets, Beijing International Airport, major international events and conferences and popular bar areas after dark.